-Under the title Jan Toms, Brief Biographies, I regularly contribute articles to the on-line magazine Wordpress.
+Under the title: Jan Toms, Brief Biographies, I regularly contribute articles to the online magazine Wordpress.
 'Biographies' covers everything from people to buildings to animals and machines.

 Do check out some of the recent scribblings at

-Herewith, a sample:
+Herewith, a sample or two::

 Up the Rovers!

-It is a novel experience, looking on-line each week to monitor my team’s progress, learning to talk about how “we” rather than how “they” got on in their latest match.
+It is a novel experience, looking each week to monitor my team’s progress, learning to talk about how “we” rather than how “they” got on in their latest match.
 This is what proper fans do, buy the shirt, shout the slogan, assume they are an essential part of the squad and suffer the agony and the ecstasy of the latest encounter.
 Unfortunately, since I threw my weight behind my team, they haven’t won another match - and they were doing so well.

 So who are these gladiators who have me metaphorically screaming from the sidelines?
 Not Bristol Rovers, not Blackburn Rovers, but Forest Green- the very name conjures up a rural idyll.
 They are hardly local.
-For that I would need to return to Portsmouth, or perhaps Southampton, or even Bournemouth.
+For that, I would need to return to Portsmouth, or perhaps Southampton, or even Bournemouth.
 Forest Green are born and bred in Gloucestershire and have been strutting their stuff for 127 years with changing fortunes.

 Since 2010, something has happened.
 A whirlwind with a mission and money in his pocket came along and transformed them into something that past fans would not recognise.
 Present fans are still scratching their heads and wondering what the hell happened, still adjusting to the fact they have become the only VEGAN football club in the country.

 There is much more.
-Forest Green are green, so green that solar panels on the stadium roof power the robot lawnmower that cuts the 100% organic pitch.
+Forest Green green, so green that solar panels on the stadium roof power the robot lawnmower that cuts the 100% organic pitch.
 So green that rain is stored beneath the turf and then recycled to keep the grass – green.

 So who is this Svengali who has transformed a struggling collection of players into a team that everyone is talking about?
 His name is Dale Vince and I imagine him as a sort of love child between Caroline Lucas and Jeremy Corbyn, with a good dose of Sir Alan Sugar thrown in.